BookDragon221B/BizQuiz/README.md

 D.Terms
 As an FBLA member, this application was created to help further the agenda of FBLA, and help students become the leaders in their society.
 In using this application, you agree to uphold the goals of FBLA.

-As required in the formatting guide, here is the GUI in PDF format:

 Warning: If the application is opened on the iPhone SE or smaller, the constraints for formatting may be slightly disturbed.